twoChar/chek/README.md

 # flight-tracker-reactjs
-A reactjs website that displays current flying planes on a map, showing details for each flight.
+A reactjs website that displays current flying planes on a map, showing details about each flight.

 Examples: